About the league

 The SFPA uses a rule set based on the June 2014 revision of the BCA Pool League Rules, with a few league-specific additions and modifications.

-The SFPA organizes a number of tournaments, including West Coast Challenge individual and scotch doubles qualifiers, a captain’s tournament, spring 8-ball and fall 9-ball tournaments, the Luby Invitational for new and less experienced players, and the Bernie King Memorial benefiting the American Cancer Society, and the Hi-Lo Memorial scotch doubles tournament and fundraiser.
+The SFPA organizes a number of tournaments each season, including a captain’s tournament, spring 8-ball and fall 9-ball tournaments, the Luby Invitational for new and less experienced players, the Bernie King Memorial benefiting the American Cancer Society, and the Hi-Lo Memorial scotch doubles tournament and fundraiser.

-The SFPA is also one of the founding members of the West Coast Challenge, which was first contested in 1978.
-In this yearly three-day tournament, representatives from the Long Beach, Los Angeles, San Diego and San Francisco pocket billiards organizations come together for friendly competition among each city’s delegation of a championship team, eight individual competitors, four women’s finalists and a Hi-Lo scotch doubles team.
+The SFPA is one of the founding members of the West Coast Challenge, which was first contested in 1978.
+In this yearly three-day tournament, representatives from the Long Beach, Los Angeles, San Diego and San Francisco pocket billiards organizations come together for friendly competition.
+Each city sends a delegation that includes a championship team, eight individual competitors, four women’s finalists and a scotch doubles team.

 Players interested in joining the league should use the interest form and include information about their pool background and preferred home venue locations.
 There are no skill level requirements, but league members are expected to know the rules of 8-ball.

 We are always looking for new sponsor venues within San Francisco city limits.
 Venues are expected to make their table available for free league play from 6:30 pm onward on Tuesday nights, along with occasional Thursday nights during the playoffs.
 If you are interested in forming a team, please reach out using the interest form and a board member will follow up with you.